d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-async.md

 This rule may lead to suboptimal promotions: configurations can be promoted to the next rung level, which in hindsight do not compare favourably against most others at the same rung level.
 On the other hand, we get rid of all synchronization points this way.
+In practice, these suboptimal promotions have only a modest impact on performance, because the ranking of hyperparameter configurations is often consistent across rung levels.
 If a worker is free, but no configuration can be promoted, we start a new configuration with $r = r_{min}$.

 As for asynchronous random search, we will use **Syne Tune** once more.